 It begins with a circle meeting an irregular octagon which is almost a distorted square.
 They join via a path or neck.
 Opposite this neck on the southwest side of the circle is an area dubbed the observation area due to its height and view it gives through this neck into the octagon.
 In addition, the circle has a slight ditch surrounding its exterior perimeter.

 We have already noted that the square roots of 7.7 and 7.66 are 2.77 and 2.76.
 The outside distance of the neck is 270 – 274 feet on the north side and 278 to 281 feet on the south side.
 Assuming some form of creep is present the average of 270 and 281 is about 276 feet.
 The square of this value is 75900 feet or just shy of 76,000.
 The distance proposed between the two centers was 1540 or 2 x 770.
 The square root of 770 is 27.7.
 It would seem the original intention was to replicate the 770 in the neck as a multiple of its square root.

 Hively/Horn, measuring from the middle top of the mounds, determined the neck measures 292 on the north and 296 on the south.
 The first number we saw as the distance from the Great Circle to Wright Square, 2920′, and twice this value is 584.
 The number 296 is the gematria value for Earth in Hebrew.
 The square root of 8.8 is 2.96.
 This 8.8 or 88 will appear again shortly.
-One final point, 292 x 296 = 86432 which cannot even remotely be a coincident.
+One final point, 292 x 296 = 86432 which reminds one of the diameter of the Sun at 864,337 miles and cannot even remotely be a coincidence.

 The present distance across the throat at the base of the mounds measures somewhere in the range of 110 to 113.7 feet.
 Twice 56 is 112.
 Twice 56.5 is 113.
 This is a good indication of the original value.